Nerwyn/android-tv-card/README.md

   - LG webOS (no keyboard)
 - Support for multiple buttons, [touchpads](#touchpad), and [sliders](#slider) using default or user defined actions.
 - Complete [Home Assistant actions](<(https://www.home-assistant.io/dashboards/actions/)>) support.
-- [Keyboard](#keyboard) and search dialog for most platforms.
+- [Keyboard](#keyboard) and search dialog actions for most platforms.
-- Jinja2-like template almost all fields.
+- Jinja2-like template support for almost all fields.
-- Haptics.
+- Toggleable haptics.
-- Touchpad multi-touch support.
+- Touchpad multi-touch actions support.
 - User configurable remote layout.
 - Icons and labels for all elements.
 - CSS style options for all sub-elements.